irgaly/flutter_password_credential/README.md

 In Android, per Apps decline settings are saved with **All Google Accounts that logged in your device**.
 The Store Permission Dialogs can be displayed, **ONLY** if all Google Accounts settings has not decline that app.
 If user cannot see any dialogs and cannot store credentials, check **ALL** Google Accounts Autofill Settings, and allow your app to store credentials at **ALL** Google Accounts.

+## iOS Settings

+1. Activate target capabilities for icloud
+2. Choose "key-value storage"
+3. Make sure that all steps are successful (and the entitlement file contains the icloud entitlement)
+4. Enable iCloud in your app-id's application services, for key-value storage "Compatible with Xcode 5" suffices
+5. Make sure, that your app-id and provisioning profile include the icloud entitlement file

 ![web](doc/user_settings_web.png)